dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3088: Sexual autonomy is a fundamental human right.
+### T3088: Individual privacy is a fundamental human right.

 |Support|
 |---|